What Is Slow Work? (And The Benefits Of Doing Less)

 Most people either do best very early in the mornings or late at night – and neither of those peak times fall into the standard 9-5 working day.

-2) Emails don’t have to be all answered first thing in the morning.
+2) Emails don’t have to be all answered immediately

 I check emails briefly at the start of my working day.
 If there’s nothing urgent then I slip on my headphones, turn on some music, light a candle and get to writing.
 There’s hardly ever an email that requires an immediate response.